Kaun? Who Did It? Season 2 Review: Sushant Singh-Samvedna Suwalka Deliver A Stellar Act

 Technical Aspect

-Compared to the first season, the editing looks crisper and does not hamper the brief length of the episodes.
+Compared to the first season, the editing looks more crisp and does not hamper the brief length of the episodes.
 The cinematography and the background score keeps the bar raised when it comes to the suspense.

 Verdict

 This new season of Kaun?
 Who Did It? promises to give the viewers a more compelling and engaging experience to the viewers.
 One may look forward to channelling their inner Sherlock Holmes or Hercule Poirot by the end of each story.
-We give, Kaun?
+We give the second season of Kaun?
 Who Did It?
 3 out of 5 stars.